marjanabedini/data-science-portfolio/README.md

 The projects below showcase practical applications of machine learning, analytics, data engineering, visualization, and cloud technologies.

-Each project demonstrates how data can be transformed into actionable insights through modern analytical techniques and real-world problem solving.
+Each project focuses on solving a real-world problem using modern data tools and analytical techniques.

 ## MarFlix Intelligence

-**Tech Stack:** Snowflake • dbt • SQL • Power BI
+**Tools:** Snowflake • dbt • SQL • Power BI

 Designed and built a cloud-based data warehouse by integrating multiple data sources into a dimensional star schema.
 Developed interactive Power BI dashboards to support reporting and data-driven decision-making.